 Notice the only real difference between the two standards are the colors of wire pair 2 and pair 3.

-Twisted Pair wiring is a strategy that uses a pair of wires which are twisted around each other to transmit data between two nodes.
-We will look at why this crucial strategy is important later on in this article, but the short version is it helps negate and minimize the effects of Crosstalk and Electromagnetic Interference (EMI).
+The pairing of the wires is very important, and we will look at why later on in this article, but the short version is it helps negate and minimize the effects of Crosstalk and Electromagnetic Interference (EMI).

 There are two prominent types of Twisted Pair wiring, a Shielded variant and an Unshielded variant: